Learn - Shopping Lists

 How prices appear

-- A community estimate, shown with a
+- A community estimate carries a

 Setting a price by hand